Basic Search [?]

 Southern Texas (USA) and southern Sonora (Mexico) to Costa Rica.

 See comments under Dermatonotus and Gastrophryne.
-Formerly in the New World component of Microhylinae; Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 225, removed Hypopachus from any subfamily pending resolution of its phylogenetic placement. van der Meijden, Vences, Hoegg, Boistel, Channing, and Meyer, 2007, Mol.
 Phylogenet.
 Evol., 44: 1017–1030, on the basis of DNA sequences evidence placed Hypopachus within Gastrophryninae and the sister taxon of Gastrophryne.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
-Evol., 61: 543–583, in their study of Genbank sequences, confirmed this relationship.
+Evol., 61: 543–583, confirmed this relationship.
 Streicher, Cox, Campbell, Smith, and de Sá, 2012, Mol.
 Phylogenet.
 Evol., 64: 645–653, remedied the paraphyly of former Gastrophryne by transferring Gastrophryne usta and Gastrophryne pictiventris to Hypopachus.
 Köhler, 2011, Amph.
 Cent.
 Am.: 287–288, provided a brief summary of natural history and provided an identification key, range map, and photograph of the species.

 Contained taxa (4 sp.):